jojozhuang/jojozhuang.github.io/_tutorial/java/java-remote-debugging-with-eclipse.md

 > Tutorial for how to remote debugging with Eclipse.

 ## 1. Introduction
-In the posting [Using Java Debugger]({% link _posts/2016-03-21-using-java-debugger.md %}), we learned how to debug a Java application with Java debugger (JDB).
+In the posting [Using Java Debugger]({% link _tutorial/java/using-java-debugger.md %}), we learned how to debug a Java application with Java debugger (JDB).
 In this posting, I will introduce how to debug the same Java application in Eclipse, which would be much easier and more convenient than using JDB.

-## 2. Prerequisites
-Development environment has been setup.
-JDK, Eclipse and Tomcat are all installed.
-Otherwise, refer to [Setting up Java Development Environment on Mac]({% link _posts/2016-02-13-setting-up-java-development-environment-on-mac.md %}) to setup your development environment.

-## 3. Debugging in Eclipse
+## 2. Debugging in Eclipse
-### 3.1 Preparing Project
+### 2.1 Preparing Project
 In Eclipse, create a new Java Project.
 Add one class named `Sum.java` into the project with following content.
 ```java
 public class Sum {